 For platforms—such as Gokada—that rely on producers to meet customers in person and hence represent the face of the brand, soft skills are essential.
 At Gokada soft skills training focuses on communication and behavior, with plans to expand this to include grooming and etiquette best practices.
 The impact of soft skills training has been noted through a reduction in customer complaints and an increase in referrals.

-“Soft skills training is focused on what makes a good customer experience and what are the requirements from a behavior standpoint.” —Ayodeji Adewunmi, co-CEO at Gokada
+“Soft skills training is focused on what makes a good customer experience and what are the requirements from a behavior standpoint.” —Ayodeji Adewunmi, ex-CEO at Gokada

 2. Defensive Driving

 Developed in partnership with the defensive driving academy, defensive driving training focuses heavily on traffic rules and safe driving practices.
 This is followed by an on-the-road practical training in which drivers have the opportunity to put training techniques into practice.
 An end-of-training assessment is then conducted to assess drivers’ skill development before they can become official Gokada Pilots.